ChatGPT: 'No Text Could Be Extracted From This File' (Scanned / Handwritten PDF)

 1. PDF has no text layer at all

 Scanned-to-PDF from a printer, photos saved as PDF, or “Print to PDF” of an image — none have a text layer. pdfplumber.extract_text() returns "".
-ChatGPT correctly reports it has no text and either declines or invents.
+ChatGPT correctly reports it has no text and either declines (No text could be extracted from this file) or, if you pushed it to “just summarize,” invents content.

-How to spot it: Open the PDF in any reader and try to select text with your cursor.
-If you cannot select (cursor stays as an arrow, not a text caret), there’s no text layer.
+How to spot it: open the PDF in any reader and try to select text with your cursor.
+If you cannot select it (the cursor stays an arrow, not a text caret), there is no text layer.

 2. Handwriting where typed OCR fails

-Even OCR-pre-processed PDFs often skip handwriting.
-Acrobat’s OCR is tuned for printed text.
+Even OCR-preprocessed PDFs often skip handwriting.
+Acrobat’s OCR is tuned for printed type.
 Handwritten cursive in margins, signatures, and form fills are typically dropped.
+Open-source OCR is worse: as of 2026, Tesseract is effectively unusable on real handwriting (benchmarks put it well below a usable threshold on cursive).
+For handwriting, go straight to vision (Step 5).

 3. Built-in extraction kicks in before vision